Panorama : the Saint Chapel

-They were built in the Main Bailey during the rule of the Dukes Louis I (1310-1315) and Jean II (1479-1508, inaugurated by Anne of France, Louis XI’s daughter).
-Both palace chapels were intended to house precious relics of the Passion of Christ that Saint Louis gave his son Robert of Clermont: a Thorn from the Christ’s Crown and fragments of the Cross.
+They were built in the Main Bailey during the rule of the Dukes Louis I (1310-1315) for the first one, and under Jean II (1479-1508).
+The latter was inaugurated by Anne of France, the king Louis XI’s daughter.
+Notre-Dame, the first chapel, was intended to house the precious relics of the Passion of Christ that Saint Louis gave his son Robert of Clermont: A Thorn from the Christ’s Crown and fragments of the Cross.
 Robert of Clermont transposed the relics to Bourbon-l’Archambault in 1287.
+The relics never left Bourbon-l’Archambault and are now, since 1793, housed at the Saint-Georges parish presbytery of Bourbon.

-The larger collegiate chapel was a gem of flamboyant gothic style that resembled the Sainte Chapelle in Paris.
-A canonical college served at the chapels until the Revolution, despite the major storms of 1589 and 1641 which irreparably damaged them: stained glass panes, the porch and roof were then partially destroyed and the chapels had become shadows of their former selves in by 1789.
+The larger collegiate chapel, dedicated to the Holy Cross, was a gem of flamboyant gothic style that resembled the Sainte Chapelle in Paris.
+A canonical college served at the chapels until the Revolution, despite the major storms of 1589 and 1641 which irreparably damaged them: stained glass panes, the porch and the roof were then partially destroyed and the chapels had become shadows of their former selves by 1789.
 They weren’t, so to speak, destroyed during the Revolution.

 Building a second chapel to house the saint Relics is a sign of the symbolic importance attached to the castle of Bourbon, considered a « family home » by every member of the family.